Lakeshore Roads Thirty Rd N to Martin Rd N Improvements - Municipal Class Environmental Assessment Study

 Will the Waterfront Trail finally be signed and directed to this section of Lincoln's waterfront?
 This is a public road, with a shoreline to be enhanced with public money, it is time to open our waterfront up more to active transportation opportunities for locals and tourists alike. as each road within this scope of work, is 66 feet of public access to Lake Ontario, will "Windows to the Lake" be incorporated in the designs, allowing places for stopping, resting and enjoying the view.
 And as for the signage, Lincoln was told years ago by the Waterfront Trail Trust, all they have to do is ask, and the trail can be signed and mapped along this waterfront.
 If the shoreline improvement is to go further west, then extend the Lakeshore Road too, to continue the connection, even if it means buying more land.

-Brian Jaworsky asked over 2 years ago
+Brian Jaworsky asked about 3 years ago

 Thank you for your comment.
 As noted during PIC #1, public access points would only be considered if the road was relocated inland as the Town would like to provide lake access to the public.
 The goal of providing lookouts would be to incorporate active transportation rest stops, and parking would not be supported at these locations.
 We encourage those who are looking for a more extended stay or parking to visit Charles Daley Park instead.